wragge/dfat-documents-web/_volumes/volume-9-1946-january-june/200-statement-submitted-by-chifley-to-prime-ministers-conference.md

 Guided Projectiles.

-Co-operation in Development, Research, Design, &amp;c., of Munitions.
+Co-operation in Development, Research, Design, &c., of Munitions.

 Channels should also be laid down for the exchange of information.